-Smooth, creamy and rich, our liver pate recipe makes an impressive appetizer at your next party or holiday table.
-Spread pate on vegetables, flax crackers or parmesan cheese crisps to start off your Christmas dinner.
-Or serve it alongside chicken or pork anytime of year for a flavor, fat and nutrient boost!
+Smooth, creamy, and rich, our liver pate recipe makes an impressive appetizer at your next party or holiday table.
+Spread pate on vegetables, flax crackers, or parmesan cheese crisps to start off your Christmas dinner.
+Or serve it alongside chicken or pork any time of year for a flavor, fat, and nutrient boost!

 Serving pate will not only impress your guests with its fancy reputation, it will also give your low carb, Keto way of eating a satisfying fat boost with your meal.

 A French classic, pate gets its creamy richness from real butter.
 Lots of butter!
-Not only does that make our Liver Pate smooth and silky, it also gives it much of its great flavor.
+Not only does that make our Liver Pate smooth and silky, but it also gives it much of its great flavor.
 If you think you don’t like liver, this buttery pate recipe is a great way to incorporate more organ meats into your diet.

 There was a time when nutrient dense organ meats and fats were only served to the upper class.
 For that reason, I think many people think of pate as “rich people food”.
 This fantastic spread is actually very affordable and easy to make.